 Lorenza Baroncelli is an italian architect, researcher and curator.

-Currently, she is Artistic director at Triennale di Milano.
+Currently, she is Artistic Director at Triennale Milano.

-From 2015 to 2018 she has been Council Member for Urban Regeneration and International Projects for the city of Mantua.
+From 2015 to 2018 she has been Deputy Mayor for Urban Regeneration and International Projects for the city of Mantua.

-From 2015 to 2016 she has been Associate for Special Projects at the Serpentine Galleries in London, where she was a key coordinator of the Pavilions program as well as Consultant for Urban and Cultural Strategies to Edi Rama, Prime Minister of Albania and to Erion Veliaj, major of Tirana, where she is working with Stefano Boeri on the new urban masterplan for the city.
-She was also scientific director of “15 Rooms”, exhibition curated by Hans Ulrich Obrist (co-director of the Serpentine Gallery,London) and Klaus Biesenbach (director of MoMA PS1), designed by Herzog & de Meuron and currently opens at the Long Museum West Bund in Shanghai.
+From 2015 to 2016 she has been Associate for Special Projects at the Serpentine Galleries in London, where she was a key coordinator of the Pavilions program as well as Consultant for Urban and Cultural Strategies to Edi Rama, Prime Minister of Albania and to Erion Veliaj, major of Tirana, where she was working with Stefano Boeri on the new urban masterplan for the city.
+She was also Scientific Director of “15 Rooms”, exhibition curated by Hans Ulrich Obrist (Director of the Serpentine Galleries) and Klaus Biesenbach (Director of MoMA PS1), designed by Herzog & de Meuron and opened at the Long Museum West Bund in Shanghai.